-The world of search engine optimization (SEO) can sound intimidating to many non-profit and development professionals.
-After all, do you really need to worry about SEO for non-profits?
-With all of the other concerns in creating and maintaining a website, developing your non-profit’s fundraising strategies, and focusing on your core mission, SEO can easily seem optional.
+Search engine optimization (SEO) can sound intimidating to many nonprofit and development professionals.
+And do you really need to worry about SEO for nonprofits?
+With all the concerns of creating and maintaining a website, developing your nonprofit’s fundraising strategies, and focusing on your core mission, SEO can easily seem optional.

-But the simple answer is ‘Yes, absolutely!’
-Understanding how SEO works can have a profound impact on gaining traction for your organization’s website traffic, getting donations and garnering volunteers and supporters.
-Just like any business or organization, SEO allows a non-profit organization to be found online – and that’s important.
+But understanding how Nonprofit SEO works can profoundly impact your organization’s website traffic, getting donations, and garnering volunteers and supporters.
+Just like any business or organization, SEO allows a nonprofit organization to be found online – and that’s important.
 After all, if you found us and are reading this blog, it’s probably because we optimized SEO well.

-Luckily, we’re here to walk you through how SEO works and how to utilize SEO to benefit your non-profit website and bottom line.
+Luckily, we’re here to walk you through how SEO works for nonprofits and how to utilize SEO strategies to benefit your nonprofit website and bottom line.

-Before we begin, let’s start with the most important question: What is SEO?
+Let’s start with the most important question: What is SEO for non-profits?
 SEO stands for search engine optimization, and it simply means using optimization tactics to appear higher in search engine results.
-Major search engines, like Google and Bing, serve as a vital source of information for everyday people.
-The higher the ranking of your website in a search engine, the more likely your website will be found and clicked through to.
+Major search engines, like Google and Bing, serve as a vital source of information online.
+The higher the ranking of your website in a search engine, the more likely your website will be found.
 As you go further down the search results, it becomes more unlikely that someone will find your website content.
-SEO for non-profits is the same as SEO for business.
-When was the last time you searched page 4 or 5 of Google?

-Fact: If your non-profit website doesn’t appear on the first (or perhaps second) page of a search, chances are that your charitable cause or effort will not be found at all.
+Fact: If your nonprofit website doesn’t appear on the first page of a search, chances are that your organization will not be found.

 What Factors Affect Search Engine Ranking?